haxpor/Potatso/README.md

 Perform the following steps to be able to build the project.
 Be warned that you **should not** call `pod update` as newer version of pod frameworks that Potatso depends on might break building process and there will be errors.

+1. `git clone https://github.com/haxpor/Potatso.git` or for faster using less time in cloning `git clone https://github.com/haxpor/Potatso.git --depth=1`
+2. `cd Potatso`
-1. `git submodule update --init` to update git submodule
+3. `git submodule update --init` to update git submodule
-2. `pod install` to pull down dependencies into our project
+4. `pod install` to pull down dependencies into our project
-3. `carthage update` to pull down dependencies into `Carthage/Checkouts` folder and build each one
+5. `carthage update` to pull down dependencies into `Carthage/Checkouts` folder and build each one
-4. Open `Potatso.xcworkspace` then Build and Run the project.
+6. Open `Potatso.xcworkspace` then Build and Run the project.
 Done.

+> First two steps are clearly listed here as per [#89](https://github.com/haxpor/Potatso/issues/89); if you download project as zip via Github web interface it will not have enough information to pull down required gitsubmodule, and step 3 will have error.
+So make sure you clone via command line, or using any git client application before proceeding.

 ## How To Contribute